aabukhader/pillars-cli/README.md

 - `model`: Creates a new data model with schema definition
 - `middleware`: Creates a new middleware function
 - `route`: Creates a new route configuration
-- `util`: Creates a new utility function
-- `config`: Creates a new configuration file
 - `test`: Creates a new test file with Jest setup

 Examples: